Video Game: Mega Man Rock Force

 - Electrified Bathtub: Done in the water area of Shock Man's stage with electrical rods in the background.
 Make sure you're outside the water when they touch the water!

 - Expendable Clone: Charade Clone.
 If it touches anything harmful, it dies.
 If you press the attack button while controlling it, Mega Man teleports to the clone... and the clone explodes.

 - Face-Heel Turn: Justice Man undergoes this after being incapacitated by Shock Man.

 - Fish People: The aptly-named Fish Man is designed after one.

 - Flawless Victory: Beating one of the 8 bosses without taking any damage in the fight will give you one of four parts required to obtain Beat.

 - Flunky Boss: Terror Man and Fish Man can summon spiders and exploding fish respectively.

 - Fusion Dance: Done twice once you beat all the robot masters.

 - Gimmick Level: Almost all of the levels have some sort of gimmick to go along with the robot masters.

-- Interface Screw: Virus Man's level is filled with...well, viruses that can reverse your controls if they hit you.
+- Interface Screw: Virus Man's level is filled with...well, viruses that can reverse your controls and force you to use uncharged buster shots if they hit you.
 Virus Man himself can also do it.

 - Mirror Match: Mega Man vs. Justice Man.
 Well, the first phase anyway.